Heartburn For Days In A Row: Causes & Treatment.

 Other causes of persistent heartburn:

 - Achalasia: it is the failure of the lower esophageal sphincter to relax.
-It presents with pain or discomfort after eating, difficulty swallowing, vomiting, and weight loss.
+It presents pain or discomfort after eating, difficulty swallowing, vomiting, and weight loss.
 Learn More.

 - Infectious esophagitis: Similar to symptoms of eosinophilic esophagitis, but caused by infection by bacterial or fungal organisms.
 Learn More.